AI Marketing + Go: How Google’s AI “AlphaGo” Beat A South Korean World Champion

-With some seasoned Go players in our own company and as definite AI enthusiasts, we at Retention Science were especially excited to witness this achievement in deep machine learning.
-It also got us thinking about the parallels between Go and marketing — and there were more than you might think:
+With some seasoned Go players in our own company and as definite AI Marketing enthusiasts, we at Retention Science were especially excited to witness this achievement in deep machine learning.
+It also got us thinking about the parallels between Go and AI marketing — and there were more than you might think:

 1) Marketers, like Go players, need to be flexible (and quick)

 Go, unlike chess, is not a rules-heavy game.
 The number of possible Go games and winning scenarios, as mentioned, is virtually infinite.
-The best players are ultimately the ones that embrace the game’s fluidity and put in place flexible strategies that can quickly adapt to a constantly evolving game.
+The best players (and AI’s) are ultimately the ones that embrace the game’s fluidity and put in place flexible strategies that can quickly adapt to a constantly evolving game.
 Similarly, today’s marketers need to embrace wide reaching, cross-channel campaigns while remaining able to adapt to constantly evolving consumer behaviors in order to lift their conversion rates.

 2) One size will not fit all for Go or marketing strategies

 Because there are so many possible outcomes in Go, imagining a one-size-fits-all step-by-step plan to win is a waste of time as the likelihood of failure is far greater than the likelihood of success.
 In the world of e-commerce marketing, the same can be said of rigid rules-based drip campaigns.
 Building an 18-stage email welcome series might seem like a surefire tactic to ensure higher conversion, but consider the myriad of possible paths that your users can take across channels — it’s unlikely that those 18 stages will speak to those customers as intended.
 An AI Marketing platform (like Cortex by ReSci) can take into account not just multiple stages, but stages that defined by individual customer behaviors and data, not from anecdotal or situational guesses.

-3) Technology is the ultimate gamechanger
+3) Technology is the ultimate game-changer

-Next week, we’ll go further into how AI can bring your marketing game to grandmaster level.
+Next week, we’ll go further into how AI marketing can bring your game to grandmaster level.